 -E.K. from Orwigsburg, PA

-This is not a difficult procedure.
-During your consultation with Dr. Kimmel, the two of you will discuss the options for your incision location.
+Thankfully, breast augmentation is not a difficult procedure.
+During your consultation with Dr. Kimmel, the two of you will discuss your past medical history, your breast augmentation goals, and the types of implants that can best benefit you.
 Implants can be inserted through an incision made around the areola (areolar), along the breast crease (inframammary), or through the armpit (transaxillary).
+Dr. Kimmel will help you understand which option makes the most sense for you, as well as discuss what your scar may look like after surgery.

-Augmentation is performed as outpatient surgery at our fully accredited Keystone Surgery Center.
-Patients are placed under general anesthesia.
+Immediately prior to your breast augmentation, you’ll be placed under general anesthesia, meaning you will not feel anything during your surgery.
 The surgery takes from 45 minutes to one hour.
 Incision length is generally about one inch for placement of saline breast implants and 1.5-2 inches for silicone implants.
-This difference is because saline implants are filled after placement, while silicone implants are placed already filled.
+This difference is because saline implants are filled after placement, while silicone implants are already filled.

 Dr. Kimmel has extensive experience with various incision locations.
-He takes meticulous care to avoid injuring the nipple (to not affect sensation) or the milk ducts (to not impact breastfeeding).
+He takes meticulous care to avoid injuring the nipples or the milk ducts in order to avoid sensation and breastfeeding issues.

 Many of our Keystone patients are surprised at how easy it is to recover from augmentation surgery.
 You’ll return home just a couple of hours after your surgery.
 Dr. Kimmel will have placed bandages on your breasts and you’ll be wearing a surgical bra for support.
 We prescribe pain medication, but most patients don’t feel the need to use it, opting instead for over-the-counter pain medication.
 The pain isn’t acute, but more a feeling of soreness.
 Some patients equate it to the feeling after a hard upper body workout at the gym.